ziggr/ESO-PetKennel/README.md

 # Why PetKennel?

 - Sick of Twilight Matriarchs flap-flap-flapping in your face when trying to craft?
-- Wish you could automatically put away your warden's bear when you walk into a bank?
+- Wish you could automatically put away your warden's bear when you walk up to a daily writ turn-in crate?
-- Have you ever apologized in chat for your pet interfering with other players doing their daily crafting writs?
+- Have you ever apologized in chat for your pets interfering with other players doing their daily crafting writs?
-- Wish you could dismiss a pet with a single keystroke?
+- Wish you could dismiss pets with a single keystroke?

-PetKennel automatically dismisses your pet upon common in-town interactions:
+PetKennel automatically dismisses your combat and vanity pets upon common in-town interactions:

 - daily crafting writ board
 - crafting station